 Ukraine is a republic under a mixed semi-parliamentary semi-presidential system with separate legislative, executive, and judicial branches.
 The state has been undergoing fundamental reforms in all spheres since 2014 despite the external pressure from Russia and internal obstruction from corrupt politicians linked to post-Soviet oligarchs.

-The political situation in Ukraine in 2013-2015 and the military aggression of the neighboring Russian Federation have led to the adoption of the Ukraine’s 2016 State Budget with a deficit of 3,4% of the projected GDP.
-The inflation rate is expected to drop to 13% by the end of 2016.
-The Ukrainian currency exchange rate has been stabilized in 2015-2016 while the economic development has remained stagnant leaving the key assets undervalued.
+The political situation in Ukraine and the military aggression of the neighboring Russian Federation have led to the adoption deficit budget during the past years with a substantial emphasis on defense expenses.
+At the same time, agri sector of Ukraine has been improving the trade balance of Ukraine with steady growing demand in international markets.
+The Ukrainian currency hryvnia exchange rate has been stabilized since 2015 while the economic development has remained stagnant leaving the key assets undervalued.